marioferpa/krpcscripts/README.md

 # krpcscripts
-Scripts for the kRPC mod of Kerbal Space Program
+My scripts for the kRPC mod of Kerbal Space Program